Twinklebear/libIS/README.md

 Contains information about the size of the array (in elements), and the stride (in bytes) between each element in the array.
 For example, the array in the `Particles` object will have the stride set to the size of a particle.
-The type information is kept separately, either on the `Field` structure, or is assumed to be known by the client in the case of the `Particles`.
+The type information is kept separately, either on the `Buffer` structure, or is assumed to be known by the client in the case of the `Particles`.

 ## Running the Examples